Article II—Our Membership

 Responsibilities of the Pastoral Elder

-The Pastoral Elder is accountable to the Board of Elders for the oversight of the Beliefs and Governance of the church.
+The Pastoral Elder is accountable to the Elders for the oversight of the Beliefs and Governance of the church.
 He is responsible for leading the staff and church body in carrying out the purpose and values of the church and overseeing the church's ministries.

 Calling the Pastoral Elder